 Forbes scowled at his foreman.
-"She'll get over it, Doyle.
-Women always do.
+"She'll get over it, Doyle-women always do.
 But I want you boys to lay off Curt-for the time being.
 There must be smarter ways."

-"Sure like to get hold of that big gray horse of Curt's," mused Doyle Guinness, with absent irrelevance.
+"Sure like to get hold of that big gray horse of Curt's," mused Doyle Guinness absently.
 "That's one helluva lot of horse."
 Theron Ware got up to pace the floor, impatient and restless.
 "I'll think of something, Hooper.
 Leave it to me-for now."
 Doyle Guinness blew smoke through his stained mustache.
-"What's all the fuss and feathers about anyway?
+"What's all the fuss and feathers about, anyway?
 You're making a mountain out of a molehill.
 Give Curt time and he'll get himself killed-it's in the cards, pure and simple.
-Curt Metheny ain't meant to live long.
-The poor young bastard's marked after his father."

-"There's young Alvah Parkhurst who fancies himself a gunsharp," Harry Keech volunteered.
-"He goes round bragging that he'll shoot Curt on sight, on account of Jud Metheny killed old man Parkhurst up in Lodestone.
-He'll git to Curt, sooner or later."

-"I'll see that somebody does," Theron Ware said, with grim conviction.
+Curt Metheny ain't meant to live long."
+"There's young Alvah Parkhurst, who fancies himself a gun sharp," Harry Keech put in.
+"He goes round bragging that he'll shoot Curt on sight.
+He'll git to Curt sooner or later."
+"I'll see that somebody does," Theron Ware said.
 "By Saturday night, at the latest.
 Shall we leave it like that?"
 He looked at the gold watch J. A. Cottrell had given him.
 "Might as well, I guess," Hooper Forbes grumbled.
 "These boys have emptied my bottle, so they're probably ready to drift.
 You riding home with me and Lenora, Doyle?"
 Guinness inclined his gray head.
 "Must be too drunk to go anywhere else, Hoop, according to your standards."
 Forbes eyed Keech and Vector.
-"Don't make any damnfool play now."
+"Don't make any damn-fool play now."
 The meeting adjourned with Theron Ware going to his own room at the rear of the hotel, while the others descended to the lobby.
-Stan Russett met them there, and addressed himself to the rancher:

-"I just run across Lenora with Curt Metheny, out by the river."
+Stan Russett met them there, and addressed himself to the rancher: "I just run across Lenora with Curt Metheny, out by the river."
 "You did, huh?"
 Forbes said heavily, his broad face darkening.
 "Well, what about it?"
 "I-I was going to bring Lenora in, but Curt threatened me with his gun."
-Stan's false dignity was disintegrating.

 "Why didn't you arrest him?"
 Forbes demanded.

-"He-he had the drop on me," Russett stammered, flushing red beneath the tan.
+"He-he had the drop on me," Russett stammered, flushing red beneath his tan.

 Hooper Forbes snorted in disgust.
 "So what do you want me to do?"
 "I-I thought-you didn't want Lenora with-him."
 "I don't," Forbes said.
 "But apparently I can't keep her away from him."
 "You-you want him arrested now?"
 Russett floundered.

 "What for?
 Talking to my daughter?"
-Hooper Forbes asked, with caustic sarcasm, while Vector and Keech burst into immoderate laughter, and Guinness no longer tried to conceal his contemptuous grin.
+Hooper Forbes asked with caustic sarcasm, while Vector and Keech burst into immoderate laughter, and Guinness no longer tried to conceal his contemptuous grin.
 Stan Russett drew himself up tall and rigid.
 "All right.
 Sorry I bothered you."
 He turned and marched out the front door, followed by the laughter of all four men.
 "He's the one Theron wants for town marshal?"
-Doyle Guinness asked incredulously, shaking his grizzled head.
+Doyle Guinness said incredulously, shaking his grizzled head.

 Lyme Vector sobered and turned to Forbes.
-"You want us to go after Metheny tonight, Hoop?"